nikozarserg-boop/TileMakerDOT/README.md

   ```bash
   gradlew clean jar
   ```
-(The optimized executable JAR will be generated inside the `build/libs/` folder.)
+(The optimized executable JAR will be generated inside the `build/libs/` folder)

 ***